 What happens if I am a first-time offender?

 If you are a first-time criminal offender, it may be easier to get your charges dropped or reduced than if you were a repeat offender.
 To pursue these outcomes, you need an experienced trial attorney who knows how to argue your case and has experience in criminal law.

 How will your lawyers resolve my case?

-Criminal convictions carry serious consequences.
+Convictions carry serious consequences in criminal law.
 As your lawyers, our job is to find the best way to resolve your case and then to fight for that outcome.

-For a free review of your case with our trial lawyers in Columbia, South Carolina, please contact McWhirter, Bellinger & Associates, P.A.
+For a free review of your criminal law case with our trial lawyers in Columbia, South Carolina, please contact the criminal defense practice McWhirter, Bellinger & Associates, P.A.
 Our criminal defense attorneys understand criminal defense law and know how to create an aggressive defense to fight for you.
 We have offices in Columbia, Lexington, Orangeburg, Sumter, Camden, Newberry and Aiken.